 In addition to performing, Hughes is an active teacher and advocate for music outreach.
 She has taught at the University of Kansas, Marygrove College, Interlochen, and the Ann Arbor School for Performing Arts.
 She enjoys interacting with students of all ages, rendering concerts and serving as guest clinician at institutions across the country.
 A native of Baton Rouge, Louisiana, Hughes received a Bachelor of Music degree from the University of Minnesota, and Master's and Doctorate degrees from the University of Michigan.
 Teachers include Nancy Langham, Jana Burton, Sally O'Reilly, Camilla Wicks, and Paul Kantor.

 In 2011, Albany Records released Hughes' debut solo album Legacy: Violin Music of African-American Composers.
 Heralded as one of the best albums of the year by All Music Guide, the critically acclaimed recording features music for violin and piano by Francis Johnson, George Morrison, David Baker, Ozie Cargile, and Chad "Sir Wick" Hughes.
 Since recording Legacy, Hughes has developed a special interest in performing and recording music of African American composers.
-She is currently working on a second project that features chamber works of contemporary artists.
+She is currently Artistic Director of The Legacy Show, a multimedia concert that celebrates the artistic contributions of African-American composers.
 Additional classical recording credits include Ballade for Violin and Piano, featured on Vocalise, a compact disc of music by composer Brian Nelson, and, Music for Piano and Chamber Orchestra, a Profil recording featuring performances by Ksenia Nosikova of works by Liszt, Mendelssohn, and Clementi.